kaltura/playkit-android-samples/MetadataSample/README.md

-# Basic Setup Sample
+# Metadata Sample

 ## Purpose

-This PlayKit sample show how to create and setup PlayKit SDK player.
+This PlayKit sample show how to retrieve media Metadata with PlayKit SDK.

-For more info see [documentation](https://vpaas.kaltura.com/documentation/Mobile-Video-Player-SDKs/v3_Android_QuickStart.html)
+For more info see [documentation update when ready]()

 ## How to use

-1. Open BasicSetup project in Android Studio.
+1. Open Metadata project in Android Studio.
 2. Compile.
-3. See the result.
+3. See the logs for result.

 ## License